Edinburgh city centre pub to host its first ever Halloween party for dogs

-Edinburgh Halloween: 'Howlaween' at The Boozy Cow pub for dogs' Halloween party
+Edinburgh Halloween: 'Howloween' at The Boozy Cow pub for dogs' Halloween party

 Edinburgh city centre pub to host a special Halloween treat for our four legged friends